opencoca/WEB-SnapCloud/README.md

 # Getting started

-Shallow clone our repository to get the latest version of the code:
+To get the latest version of the code, clone our repository:

 Either using HTTPS:
 ```bash